PieterKas/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 7. The Tools returns the information collected from the Services and Resources to the AI Agent, which sends the information as additional context to the Large Langugage Model, repeating steps 2-7 until the exit condition is reached and the task is completed.
 8. Optional: Once the exit condition is reached in step 7, the AI Agent may return a response to the User.

-As shown in {{fig-arch-basic}}, the AI Agent is a workload that needs and identifier and credentials with which to authenticate itself to the Large Langugage Model and Tools.
+As shown in {{fig-agent-basic}}, the AI Agent is a workload that needs and identifier and credentials with which to authenticate itself to the Large Langugage Model and Tools.
 Once it has authenticated, the Large Langugage Model and Tools must determine if the AI Agent is authorized to access it.
 If the AI Agent is acting on-behalf-of a User, the User needs to deelegate access to the AI Agent, and the context of the User needs to be preserved to inform authorization decisions.

 This document describes how AI Agents should leverage existing standards like SPIFFE, WIMSE, OAuth and SSF.